thiyaraPG/MyProject/README.md

 1. Data loading and Inspection.
 2. Handling missing values.
+3. There were some values in some columns as 'Unknown'
-3. Data cleaning and formatting.
+4. Data cleaning and formatting.

 ### Exploratory Data Analysis